jpcsp/jpcsp/README.txt

     you might try this option if graphics are sometimes corrupted.
     This option has a negative impact on the performance (lower FPS), but provides higher compatibility.
-- Use Software Rendering:
-    this option enables the emulation of all the PSP graphics in software by the emulator.
-    The hardware of your graphics card is not used (well, it will just be used at the very end of the rendering to show the rendered image).
-    The software rendering is much slower than the hardware-based rendering using a modern graphics card (GPU).
-But it allows a much higher degree of compatibility and avoids rendering problems related to buggy OpenGL drivers.

 8. PSP fonts